Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 • Varied experiences from calm to challenging

-• Tales of witches and magical springs
+• Local tales of witches and magical springs

-Traditional watermill village of Rastoke with cascading waterfalls and wooden houses
+Traditional watermill village of Rastoke with cascading waterfalls and wooden houses.

-Rastoke: The Enchanting Watermill Village
+Rastoke: The Watermill Village

 What to Experience